itjimbo/Universal-Installer-and-Updater/README.md

 ### <ins>Instructions Outline</ins>
 1. Adding the script to Jamf.
-2. Creating individual Policies for each app you would like to install/update.
+2. Creating individual Policies for each app you would like to install/update:
    - Creating a policy to install an app via Self Service
-   - Creatong a policy to install an app to endpoints automatically
+   - Creating a policy to install an app to endpoints automatically
    - Creating a policy to update an app via Self Service
    - Creating a policy to update an app automatically for endpoints
 3. Setting the parameters under the Script payload within each Policy.